 Progression and specialisations

-Models may progress to owning their own modelling agencies.
+They may also progress to become fashion photographers or make-up artists, or set up their own modelling agencies.